vinitkumar/json2xml/README.rst

 ** Custom Wrappers and indent***

-By default, a wrapper `all` and indent `2` is set.
+By default, a wrapper `all` and pretty `True is set.
 However, you can change this easily in your code like this:

 .. code-block:: python